ulikoehler/BioinformatikApp/README.md

 ### Compilation

 run compileAllCoffees.sh in the folder assets/www/coffee/ to compile all coffeescript files used in the app.
-After that, you could just use the native eclipse build actions.
+After that, you could use the native eclipse build actions.

 ### Licence